 Insurance companies deny long-term disability applications for a number of reasons.
 If your insurance company denied your application, you have the right to appeal under ERISA.
 You can file a lawsuit against your insurance company if it denies your appeal.

-If you have been denied long-term disability coverage, you should talk to a disability attorney today.
 A disability attorney can help you navigate the complex process of overturning disability insurance coverage denials.

 Why Might an Insurance Company Deny My Long-Term Disability Application?